mkucmus/shopware-app-get-shop-id/README.md

 ### For deployed instances

-Pack the project contained in `shopware-get-shop-id` folder and upload the compressed file via admin panel - will be installed and activated automatically.
+Pack the project wrapped in `shopware-get-shop-id` folder and upload the compressed file via admin panel - will be installed and activated automatically.

 ### For locale instance